masonhyman-school/spvs/README.md

 If using the file specification feature, hostnames must be seperated in the file by a space or an return.

 Port scanning can be specified by a single port or a range of ports by doing `bin/spvs -p start-end hostname`.
 It is important to note that flag arguments must come directly after the flag itself.

+### SPVS SERVER
+Once on the website, you can provide in one of three ways:
+1. You can enter the hostname and hit scan button.
+2. You can enter the hostname and port number and hit scan button.
+3. You can upload a file containing hostnames separated by spaces or newline and hit file upload.

+On doing one of the three things, you will receive an output on the screen, and you will able to download a file containing that output.

 ## Licenses 📑
 All license infomation may be found at `spvs/LICENSE.txt`